tuobangli/DHR/README.md

-I already reported to the police in US.
+ reported to the police in US.